kuj0210/IoT-Pet-Home-System/ChattingBot/README.md

 petCount int default 1
  ```

- This table is used to manage device's information.
+ This table is used to manage pet-home's information.
 Specially serial is very important to use or search other data.

  - **request**